carissafarry/zoomapps-serverless-vuejs/README.md

 If you're looking for help, try [Developer Support](https://devsupport.zoom.us) or our [Developer Forum](https://devforum.zoom.us).
 Priority support is also available with [Premier Developer Support](https://zoom.us/docs/en-us/developer-support-plans.html) plans.

+## Customization
+This repository system has been customized by not using Firebase, and adding server code from [zoom-app-sample-js](https://github.com/zoom/zoomapps-sample-js)